 No music, no life.

-Realizing there is a need for sound in our gaming lives many companies, especially X Rocker, went into creating gaming chairs with speakers.
+Realizing there is a need for sound in our gaming lives, many companies (especially X Rocker) went into creating gaming chairs with speakers.
+Some, like the #1 pick, even have vibrations for the immersion experience.

-You’ll find mainly two advanced ways how audio chairs with strong speakers that can even cause chair vibration can be connected with your gaming set:
+You’ll find mainly two advanced ways of how you can connect audio chairs with strong speakers:

 - Wireless connection to your gaming console or PC.